ellemouton/setsolver/README.md

  - [x] Python Flask App
  - [x] Trained models for colour, shading & fill
  - [x] report card type back to user.

-## Next:

-- Reproduce the golang solver in python.
+ - [x] golang server to respond to python calls
-- report back the results to the front end app
+ - [x] report back set results to user

+## Room for improvement:

+1) The "fill" classifier seems to really struggle with shaded vs hollow.
+So we could:
+   - use more training data
+   - help out the model by first taking a circle sample from the middle of a shape rather than looking at the whole thing.
+2) UI improvements